pulp-platform/padrick/docs/config_file.rst

 The pad list contains a list of concrete pad instantiations.
 This is the place where you actually define, how many pads there are within your design.
-Each pad instance specifies a name for the pad, references the particular Pad Type to use and a *static signal connection list*.
+Each pad instance specifies a name for the pad, references the particular Pad Type to use (you might have multiple IO cell flavors to choose from) and a *static signal connection list*.

 Here is an example: